nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1c.
 The employee has already taken leave on any of the dates in the range of the dates.
     * 1c1.
 SudoHR shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

 * 1d.
 The end date is more than 6 days away from the start date.

     * 1d1.
 SudoHR shows an error message.

+      Use case resumes at step 1.

 * 1e.
 There is no employee with the eid given as input.

     * 1e1.
 SudoHR shows an error message.

+      Use case resumes at step 1.

+* 1f.
+The end date is before start date.

+    * 1f1.
+SudoHR shows an error message.

-      Use case resumes at step 1
+      Use case resumes at step 1.

-**Use case: UC7 - Delete employee's leave**
+**Use case: UC8 - Delete employee's leave**
 **MSS:**
-1. User __lists all leaves taken by employee(UC 10).__
+1. User __lists all leaves taken by employee(UC 11).__
 2. User requests to delete leave from SudoHR for the employee on a specific day.
 3. SudoHR informs user that employee's leave has been successfully deleted.

-4. Use case ends.
+    Use case ends.

 **Extensions**

+* 1a.
+The list is empty.

+      Use case ends.

 * 2a.
 The given command has invalid inputs.